 • Cilantro stems.
 Use the thickest parts of cilantro stems where the flavors are.

 • Protein.
-Crispy tofu, thinly sliced chicken breast and shrimp, all work well here!
+Crispy tofu, thinly sliced chicken breast or shrimp, all work well here!

 How to make Tom Yum soup

 Step 1: If using tofu, make your crispy tofu first and set it aside.
 Use firm tofu for this recipe to keep the tofu from breaking.
-If using chicken or other protein, wait to add it towards the end.
+If using chicken or other protein, wait to add it towards the end- you can add it directly to the broth.

 Crisp tofu in a pan for tom yum soup.

-Step 2: Make the broth by combining broth, lemongrass, galangal, kaffir leaves, and cilantro stems in a large soup pot.
-Bring everything to a boil on medium-high heat for around 10 minutes.
+Step 2: Make the soup base by combining chicken stock or veggie broth, lemongrass, galangal, kaffir leaves, and cilantro stems in a large soup pot.
+Bring everything to a simmer on medium-high heat for around 10 minutes.

 Herbs and stock in a soup pot on the stove.

-Lower the heat to medium, add the Thai Chili Paste, fish sauce, and sugar, and stir well.
+Lower the heat to medium, add the Tom Yum Paste, fish sauce, and sugar, and stir well.

 Pouring chili paste for Tom Yum soup into a soup pot.

 Step 3: Add the vegetables and let them cook until just tender- 3-5 minutes.
-If using chicken or shrimp, you can add it here as well.
+If using chicken or shrimp, you can add it here as well- raw, right into the broth and simmer until cooked through.

 Tofu in Tom Yum soup with vegetables in a soup pot.

-• Make sure to add tamarind and lime juice at the very end, otherwise, your soup may turn bitter.
+1. Add tamarind and lime juice at the very end; otherwise, your soup may turn bitter.

 WHAT IS A GOOD SIDE DISH TO HAVE WITH TOM YUM SOUP?

-Tom Yum soup can be a stand-alone dish or eaten with cooked white rice.
-Artisan bread like baguettes, sourdough, or multi-grain bread is excellent for dipping the soup.
-Cooked rice, egg, or ramen noodles are also excellent for serving with Tom Yum.
+Tom Yum soup can be a stand-alone dish or eaten with jasmine rice.
+Cooked rice noodles, or even ramen noodles are also excellent for serving with Tom Yum.

 WHAT VEGETABLES ARE BEST WITH TOM YUM SOUP?

-These vegetables are excellent for use in Tom Yum soup.
-Tomatoes, onions, mushrooms, bell peppers, napa or regular cabbage, green bean, baby corn, kale, and zucchini.
+Tomatoes, onions, mushrooms, bell peppers, napa or regular cabbage, green beans, baby corn, kale, and zucchini are all delicious in Tom Yum Soup

 Delicious and warming, Tom Yum Soup is a classic Thai soup that is best known for its clear, sour broth infused with lemongrass and galangal.
 Make this vegetarian with tofu, or add shrimp or chicken!